Race and Religion Protection Laws: Controversy and Reactions

 The first of the four laws, the Population Control Law, was passed in the wake of increase pressure from international organizations and foreign governments on the Government of Myanmar to alleviate discriminatory conditions for the persecuted Rohingya people, causing many to fear that the law is designed to target the Rohingya.
 Amnesty International's analysis of the Religious Conversion Bill found it unclear if the bill would apply to non-citizens like the Rohingya.

 Many concerns raised were on the grounds of implementation and enforcement.
 While the laws where still drafts, Amnesty International and the International Commission of Jurists stated that the Population Control Law and the Monogamy Law required significant revisions, including safeguards, to ensure that they would not be used discriminatorily.
 The Myanmar National Human Rights Commission, when asked about whether non-citizens would be burdened with bills only targeting citizens, was unable to conclusively dissuade concerns that non-citizens would be targeted by the four laws.

 Several rights organizations, including Amnesty International and Human Rights Watch, urged President Thein Sein to reject the laws and refuse to sign them.

 The laws also generally saw criticism on its violations of religious freedom, human rights and international conventions that Myanmar had ratified.
 Ma Ba Tha, who lobbied for the laws, defends the laws as a way to protect the country against Muslim whom they accuse of trying to take over Myanmar by outbreeding the Buddhist majority.
-Organizations like Amensty International stated that beyond giving the state more powers to discriminate against women and minorities, they would also ignite further ethnic tension.
+Organizations like Amnesty International stated that beyond giving the state more powers to discriminate against women and minorities, they would also ignite further ethnic tension.
 Human Rights Watched stated that the laws would entrench religious discrimination and expressed concern that the many local boards set up by the laws would be disproportionately or exclusively ethnic Burman Buddhist officials.
 Beyond discriminatory bias, such local groups could stoke communal tensions.
 Furthermore, the laws were criticized for relying on gender discriminatory narratives associating women with purity.
 Furthermore, many regard the language and focus on religion and interfaith marriages as evidence of the bill as an attempt to legalize discrimination.

 Since the laws' passing in 2015, the country has undergone many religious and ethnic conflicts including the 2017 Rohingya genocide and the 2021-2022 Myanmar civil war.
 While the four laws remain in effect, they have been rarely applied.
 This may be due to the new 2015-2020 National League for Democracy government coming into power shortly after the laws were passed.
 Many townships do not have the Scrutiny and Registration Boards as required by the Religious Conversion Law set up.